 For a full review of Samburu / Buffalo Springs see our Blog Post.

-Spend the night at Sweetwaters Serena Camp
+We spent the night at Sweetwaters Serena Camp.

 For a full review of Ol Pajeta see our Blog Post.